 What can be observed in all the figures is that different rules determine different outcomes, even if the initial condition and the initial values of the parameters are unchanged.
-The receiver can get a different combination of fake and good news, and this depends on the mechanisms changing the inertia parameters of the various agents.
-Moreover, the rules have the effect of introducing a sort of irreversibility in the dynamics, despite the hermiticity of the Hamiltonian.
+The receiver can obtain a different combination of fake and good news, and this depends on the mechanisms changing the inertia parameters of the various agents.
+Moreover, the rules have the effect of introducing a form of irreversibility in the dynamics, despite the hermiticity of the Hamiltonian.

-Among other effects, we observe that, adopting rules 1, 2 or 5, there results a change in what Agent 6 perceives after some time; on the contrary, using rules 3, 4 and 6, although the presence of many oscillations, the overall {\em impression} of Agent 6 remains unchanged.
-On the other hand, what happens for the agents in the intermediate layer shows a large variability, possibly due to the presence of agents with different attitudes in the layer.
-Quite interestingly, even if the news goes from Agent 1 to Agent 6, all the figures clearly show a {\em feedback effect} on the transmitter, who can change its perception about ${\cal N}$ with time.
+Among other effects, we observe that, adopting rule 1, 2, or 5, there results a change in what Agent 6 perceives after some time; on the contrary, using rules 3, 4, and 6, despite the presence of many oscillations, the overall {\em {impression}} of Agent 6 remains unchanged.
+On the other hand, what happens for the agents in the intermediate layer shows large variability, possibly due to the presence of agents with different attitudes in the layer.
+Quite interestingly, even if the news passes from Agent 1 to Agent 6, all the figures clearly show a {\em {feedback effect}} on the transmitter, which can change its perception of ${\cal N}$ with time.
 This is due to the oscillatory behavior of the dynamics in each intermediate time interval $[(k-1)\tau, k\tau]$, $k=1,2,\ldots$.
 This means that also the transmitter $\cal{T}$ can modify its perception as a consequence of its interaction with the other agents.

-\section{Dynamics of the system using the GKSL equations}
+\section{Dynamics of the System Using the GKSL Equations}

 In this Section, we propose a different approach, based on the GKSL equation, to solve the dynamics within the network schematized in Figure~\ref{scheme1}.
-Recently, the GKSL has been used to model several kinds of macroscopic systems, particularly those requiring the preservation of irreversibility in certain mechanisms as done in recent applications of the Lindblad approach beyond the quantum domain (see \cite{khren1, Asan2013, Nava2022, Nava2023, BaGa23} and the interesting discussions in \cite{Krea23}).
+Recently, the GKSL has been used to model several types of macroscopic systems, particularly those requiring the preservation of irreversibility in certain mechanisms, as done in recent applications of the Lindblad approach beyond the quantum domain (see \cite{khren1, Asan2013, Nava2022, Nava2023, BaGa23} and the interesting discussions in \cite{Krea23}).